-While there are a number of Provincial mitigations available for eligible residential properties (see below), those measures do not apply to commercial properties.
+While there are a number of Provincial mitigations available for eligible residential properties (e.g. s.
+19(8) of the Assessment Act, Property Tax Deferment and Home Owner Grant), those measures do not apply to commercial properties.
 Land assessment averaging is an optional tool available to Council under the Vancouver Charter.
 Despite the fact that other municipalities have similar authority under the Community Charter, Vancouver is the only municipality in British Columbia that uses averaging to phase in significant property tax increases arising from assessment volatility at a city-wide level.

-- For eligible residential properties, this program complements other provincial measures such as section 19(8) of the Assessment Act, Property Tax Deferment and the Home Owner Grant in alleviating significant year-over-year tax increases. - For light industrial and business properties, this program is the key mitigating measure that provides businesses with short-term, multi-year relief to enable market adjustments and/or lease renegotiations.
+For light industrial and business properties, the targeted 5-year averaging program is the key mitigating measure that provides businesses with targeted and time-limited relief to enable market adjustments and/or lease renegotiations.
+However, this program alone may not be adequate in addressing assessment volatility arising from development potential.

-It is important to note that the affordability challenge arising from a variety of factors including real estate speculation is a regional issue impacting most Metro Vancouver municipalities, not just Vancouver.
-Given the limited authority and policy tools available to municipalities to address property assessment and taxation issues, Council submitted a written request to the Province in February 2018 to initiate an inter-governmental workgroup to i) clarify and address assessment and classification issues relating to development potential, and ii) identify viable policy options (e.g. split tax bill, tax deferral) to support small businesses.
-The City also received written support from Metro Vancouver and the Union of BC Municipalities in Q3 2018.
-In Q4 2018, the cross-governmental workgroup commenced with participation of the Province, BC Assessment and seven Metro Vancouver municipalities (Vancouver, Burnaby, Coquitlam, North Vancouver, West Vancouver, Richmond and Surrey) to examine viable options.
-Staff will report back as soon as practical on the work program, shortlisted options and timeline.
+Assessment & Classification of Development Potential - It is important to note that the affordability challenge arising from a variety of factors including real estate speculation is a regional issue impacting most Metro Vancouver municipalities, not just Vancouver.
+Given the limited authority and policy tools available to municipalities to address property assessment and taxation issues, an Inter-governmental Working Group ("IWG") was established based on Council's proposal (February 2018), with support from Metro Vancouver (July 2018) and the Union of BC Municipalities (September 2018).
+It is comprised of Provincial staff from the Ministry of Municipal Affairs & Housing and the Ministry of Finance, BC Assessment, and Chief Financial Officers from seven Metro Vancouver municipalities (Vancouver, Burnaby, Coquitlam, Richmond, North Vancouver, Surrey, and West Vancouver).